We fund cancer research into all types of cancer – the amount we spend varies year to year as we don’t allocate all of our resources ahead of time.

 Watch this video to find out how we ensure we only fund the best science that stands the best chance of making a difference for people affected by cancer.

 We’re working to prevent cancer, diagnose it earlier, develop new treatments and optimise existing treatments to make them more effective.
-Our 2016/17 spend on research includes £38 million on clinical trials, £37 million on research into new drugs, and £17 million on research into possible causes of cancer, helping people to reduce their risk.
+Our 2017/18 spend on research includes £45 million on our Clinical Trials Units, £57 million on research into detecting cancer earlier, and £35 million on research into possible cancer causes and prevention, helping people to reduce their risk.